swestastic/Ising_NLCE/README.md

 ### Runtimes

-Calculating everything (clusters, bonds, energies, etc.) for up to order 9 takes about 167 minutes on my personal machine (old, less efficient cluster generation)
+Calculating everything (clusters, bonds, multiplicities, weights, energies, etc.) up to order 8 and sweeping over 30 temperatures takes about 20 minutes using symmetrically distinct clusters, and 1 minute using topologically distinct clusters on my personal machine.

-For up to order 8, it takes about 24 minutes to calculate everything from scratch.

 ### TODO

-- The Hamiltonian is currently recomputed for all clusters, although it only *needs* to be recomputed for topologically distinct clusters.

 - Allow for loading of clusters, energies, bonds, etc. This way if we have previously computed up to order 8, then to compute order 9 we do not need to recalculate the lower orders.

 - Implement resummation techniques.

-- Possible bug?
-Orders 2&3, 4&5, 6&7, ... return near identical results.
-Even orders create more bonds, so it may make sense that going from even $\rightarrow$ odd order would give better results than going from odd $\rightarrow$ even order, although I'm not sure.

 - Update lists to NumPy arrays.

+### Possible Bugs

+- Orders 2&3, 4&5, 6&7, ... return near identical results.
+Even orders create more bonds, so it may make sense that going from odd $\rightarrow$ even order would give a bigger change than going from even $\rightarrow$ odd order, although I'm not sure.

+- Results are not exactly identical between symmetrically distinct and topologically distinct clusters for higher orders.
+Order 6 matches within 10^-13, order 8 matches within 10^-11, etc. This may be due to floating point errors in the symmetrically distinct clusters, or some other issue.

 ### Acknowledgements